PITTSBURGH ASSOCIATION OF THE DEAF, INC.

 Membership Classes and Qualifications

 Section 1.
 Any person of good character is eligible for membership in the Association.
-There shall be five (5) classes of membership: Active, Associate, Senior Citizen, Student and Life members.
+There shall be six (6) classes of membership: Active, Associate, Senior Citizen, College Student, Life and Social members.

 Section 2.
 Active members shall have the right to vote and hold office, and are those who have been elected to such status, subject to the provisions of Article XIII.

-Section 8.
-All new candidates for membership must be admitted by written application, investigation and majority ballot.
-The initiation fee and appropriate dues according to Article IX, Section 3 of the Bylaws for Associate members shall be charged and collected with the application.
+Section 9.
+All new candidates for Associate and College Student membership must be admitted by filling out membership application with the consent from two members except College Student and Social members.
+The initiation fee and appropriate dues according to Article IX, Section 4A, 4B and 7 of the Bylaws for Associate members shall be charged and collected with the application.
 They shall be investigated by a Membership Committee appointed by the President.
 Election to membership shall be a vote of the Active members present at any regular meeting.

 Initiation Fees and Membership Dues

 Section 1.
-The initiation fee for the Associate member shall be five dollars ($5.00) payable with the application of the membership
+The initiation fee for the Associate member and College Student shall be five dollars ($5.00) payable with the application of the membership.

-Section 3.
+Section 4A.
 The annual dues for Associate members shall be thirty-five dollars ($35.00) due and payable in advance on or before March 31 of each calendar year.

 Duties and Conduct of Members

 Section 1.
-It shall be the duty of members to observe order during the meetings, to cooperate with the officers of the Association in enforcing Bylaws and rules, and to refrain from all manners of noise, disputes, personalities, and from any act or conduct injurious to the order, peace, interest and welfare of the Association.
+It shall be the duty of members to observe order during the meetings, to cooperate with the officers of the Association in enforcing Bylaws and rules, to inform a non-member that only members can be admitted to the premises, and to refrain from all manners of noise, disputes, personalities, and from any act or conduct injurious to the order, peace, interest and welfare of the Association.

 Section 2.
 The Board of Directors shall have the full power to deal accordingly on the spot in any manner that they see fit with members guilty of conduct unbecoming a gentle person, or in violation of Section 1 of this Article on the Association’s premises or at dances, picnics or other affairs held under the auspices of the Association.